Stuycs-K/lab11-stuyrim-4-lij-baej/README.md

 :white_check_mark: use attack/special operations on your opponents

-:x: use support operations on your team
+:white_check_mark: use support operations on your team

 :white_check_mark: program ends when the user choosed to quit, or all enemies is defeated, or the entire party is defeated.
 Contains win/lose screen.